graisondangor/cuny-advanced-data-journalism/README.md

 *   Working with datasets that are valuable to the course reporting theme that apply a particular skill
 *   Pair programming, trial and error and peer review
 *   Mixing the skills work with reporting
-*   Completing short data exercise assignments related to topics and skills learned in class
+*   Completing short in-class data exercise assignments related to the topics and skills learned

 You and your team will produce 2 big stories

 *   1 story based on data analysis and reporting.

-1 story based in data mining, database building and graphics development.
+*   1 story based in data mining, database building and graphics development.

-All the stories will be publish in a class mobile-friendly website with responsive design produced by everyone in the class (we will define roles and responsibilities).
+You will publish your stories in a class mobile-friendly website produced by everyone before the end of the semester (we will define roles and responsibilities).

 # Assignments

 Your grade is made up of three parts.
-Your two assignments and your in-class participation:
+Your two assignments and your in-class work and participation: